-All iOS apps and most Mac apps must be code signed and provisioned to launch on a device.
-Provisioning is the process of preparing and configuring an app to launch on devices and use certain services.
+All iOS and watchOS apps must be code signed and provisioned to launch on a device.
+Mac apps that use certain app services must be code signed to launch too.
+Provisioning is the process of preparing and configuring an app to launch on devices and use app services.
 Xcode uses information you provide to create a team provisioning profile for you when you assign your Xcode project to a team or the first time you add capabilities to your app.
-For example, Xcode offers to create your development certificate and automatically registers a connected iOS device or your Mac.
-Xcode uses this information to create a team provisioning profile that’s ultimately installed on the device.
-For iOS apps, Xcode runs an app on a device (an iPad, iPhone, or iPod touch) if that device is in the provisioning profile.
-Similarly, a Mac app that uses certain Apple services launches only if the Mac is in the provisioning profile.
+For example, Xcode offers to create your development certificate and automatically registers a connected device or your Mac.
+Xcode uses this information to create a provisioning profile that’s ultimately installed on the device.
+For iOS and watchOS apps, Xcode runs an app on a device if that device is in the provisioning profile.
+Similarly, a Mac app that uses certain app services launches only if the Mac is in the provisioning profile.

-In the project navigator, choose your device from the destination Scheme pop-up menu.
+In the project navigator, choose your device from the Scheme toolbar menu.

 Click the Run button.